rvictoria-dev/Floating-Cards/README.md

 ### ✨ About

 A simple and cute CSS animation of stacked floating cards — built while learning and loving frontend development.
+Floating Cards is a pure CSS animation project where three layered cards float gently in a cascading motion, creating a smooth depth effect.
+The project was born from a curiosity about CSS animations and turned into a fun stufy on keyframes, transforms, and visual design.

 ---